georgethebeatle/diycontainers/README.md

 kill 8596
 ```

 As a result the sleep in the container exited.
 This would not be possible if we were running sleep in a VM.
 What is even more interesting - if you try running `reboot` in the left terminal (in the container) nothing will happen.
+Not what you would expect if you executed this command on a VM.

 So to sum up our container looks a lot like a VM in that it has its own view of the filesystem and the process tree, but it does not quite behave like one.
 It is sharing the same kernel with the host, processes in the container are visible from the host, we cannot do things like reboot.
 A container is a set of processes running in isolation.

 ## Containers do not exist

 Yeah, that's right!
 In the linux kernel there is no single native object that represents a container.
 Instead, a container is composed of lower level kernel primitives like processes, namespaces and cgroups.
 We already saw that a container is essentially a set of processes running on the host.
 But what are namespaces and cgroups?
 Put simply these are kernel primitives for process isolation.
-Each linux namespace isolates a certain aspect of the process by giving it its own view of some part of the system, like the filesystem or the process tree.
-Here are the main types of linux namespaces:
+Each linux namespace isolates a certain aspect of the process by giving it its own view of some part of the system, like the filesystem, the process tree and others.
+Here are the most important types of linux namespaces:
-- Mount: gives the process its own view of the root filesystem
+- Mount: gives the process its own view of the root filesystem (a.k.a. container image)
 - Pid: gives the process its own view of the process tree
 - User: giver the process its own view of the OS users
 - others: There are a few more, but they are not as visible, so we are going to focus on the three above.

 Each process in the linux OS is running in a namespace of each type.
 Namespaces form a hierarchy.
 Most of the processes on the host are sharing the same set of namespaces at the root of that hierarchy.
 As a result they have the same view of the system - they are seeing the same files and the same process tree.
 The root user can create child namespaces using the `unshare` command.
-A call to unshare looks like this:
+A call to `unshare` looks like this:

 ```
 unshare [options] [<program> [<argument>...]]